 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Infidelity can be physically and emotionally debilitating.
 It is the single and most damaging thing that can happen to your relationship and in most cases, it will lead to a divorce.
-Statistics show that an average of 50% men and women have an extramarital affair.
-If you are experiencing infidelity in your marriage, it is best that you contact a Fort Lauderdale divorce attorney to help you handle your situation and file for divorce.
+Statistics show that an average of 50% of men and women have an extramarital affair.
+If you are experiencing infidelity in your marriage, it is best that you contact a Fort Lauderdale divorce lawyer to help you handle your situation and file for divorce.
 It is okay to experience negative emotions but doesn’t let your emotions ruin your life.